Talking to patients about immunotherapy: balancing hope and realism

 Get a physician support team

 The average oncologist may not have time to consistently watch the news to stay updated on the latest cancer research breakthrough.
-Joining a physician community like Sermo can help you stay connected and updated on current cancer treatment advances that may positively affect your patient outcomes.
+Joining Sermo’s physician community will help you stay connected and updated on current cancer treatment advances that positively affect your patient outcomes.
 You can also share your learnings and hear from peers about how they handle and overcome specific clinical challenges in cancer care.

 Are you part of a physician community?